Antonia Brenner: Legacy

 The road outside the jail, known until recently as Los Pollos ("The Chickens"), was renamed in November 2007 to Madre Antonia in her honor.

 Brenner is profiled in the book The Prison Angel, written by Pulitzer Prize-winning journalists Mary Jordan and Kevin Sullivan.

 In 2010, Estudio Frontera released a DVD documentary on her life, La Mama: An American Nun's Life in a Mexican Prison.
 Produced and written by Jody Hammond, photographed and edited by Ronn Kilby, and narrated by Susan Sarandon, the film took five years to make.

+In 2025, members of the Eudist Servants began a campaign for Mother Brenner to be canonized as a saint.